sigmdel/xiao_esp32c3_wifi_switch/README.md

 ```

 The `lshw` is used to verify that the interface is actually off.
 When this trick does not seem to work even after a number of tries, I find that connecting to the home Wi-Fi network, waiting until an IP version 4 address is assigned to the computer Wi-Fi interface and then closing the connection seems to "prime" the wireless interface.
 If all this fails, then the desktop can be rebooted and it usually does not have problem connecting to the XIAO access point if it is the first wireless network used.
 That is obviously a tedious method that grows old very quickly.
 It's all very frustrating but, interestingly, that problem is not encountered when I use Android devices.

+The simulated sensors in the alternative hardware driver in  `08_ticker_hdw/hdw_alt/hardware.cpp` has been extracted and moved to a separate file.
+There are now three different hardware driver:

+  - `hdw_kit/hardware.cpp`  that uses the SeeedStudio Start Kit (used by default)
+  - `hdw_alt/hardware.cpp`  that uses generic sensors
+  - `hdw_mock/hardware.cpp`  that emulates sensors

+Just copy the desired driver over the `with_mw/hardware.cpp`.

 <!--